YuhaoLiuox/Project-4-/README.md

 # Project-4-
-Deep learning models for pricing and hedging a portfolio of derivatives
+We develop deep learning models for pricing and hedging a portfolio of derivatives.
+For simplicity, in this project we choose European options and a small nmuber of training samples(300).
+Actually, with an increasing number of training samples, we find that the deep learning model is able to replicate the traditional model hedge such as Black-Scholes model hedge and Leland model hedge reasonably well, and even outperforms the traditional model hedge.